hashimati/MicrostarterCli/README.md

 ```
 5. Adding Lombok to the Micornaut-java application if the Micronaut application doesn't contain Lombok.
 6. Creates "MicoCliConfig.json" file.
-The "MicroCliConfig.json" file contains the application informations from "micronaut-cli.yml" file and tarcks all the actions that users do using the MicroCli tool.
+The "MicroCliConfig.json" file contains the application informations from "micronaut-cli.yml" file and tarcks all the actions that users do using the MicrostarterCli tool.

 The "configure" command runs implicitly if the user runs [Entity Command](#entity).